Key Takeaways

 If you are a manufacturer planning to set up in Malaysia, focus on industrial areas in Johor (near Singapore's logistics hub) and Selangor (with mature infrastructure).
 Consult with professional industrial property advisors early to understand local power supply, labour policies, and environmental requirements.

 If you are an industrial property investor, look for factories with upgrade potential.
 Facilities with ceiling heights above 8 metres, floor load capacity over 2 tonnes per square metre, and three phase power supply are more attractive to EV related companies.
+Additionally, consider properties near major highways and ports, and check for zonal flexibility that allows for battery handling or light assembly.

 Whether you are looking for a factory or a warehouse, FactoryHub.my is dedicated to helping every client find the right space.
 We believe every business deserves a facility that matches its production needs.
 Visit our platform to explore more industrial property options.